noah-art3mis/judex/docs/README.md

-# Lexicon - STF Data Scraper
+# judex - STF Data Scraper

 A web scraper for the Brazilian Supreme Court (STF) with Pydantic data validation.